Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 This increased plasticity contributes to improved learning, memory retention, and overall mental resilience.

 Additionally, exercise stimulates the release of growth factors which promote the development of new neurons and blood vessels within the brain.
-These physiological changes contribute to better cognitive performance while delaying age-related diseases like Alzheimer’s.
+These physiological changes contribute to better while delaying age-related diseases like Alzheimer’s.

 So go ahead: lace up those trainers or unroll that yoga mat!
 Prioritising physical exercise as part of your lifestyle will benefit your body and provide an invaluable boost to your cognitive reserve.